HustleHat/HustleHat/README.md

 - 🔓 Open-source a toolkit for no-code 3D asset generation
 - 🎤 Speak at a major tech/gaming conference
 - 🪙 Onboard 1M+ users to Web3 via entertainment, not speculation
+- 🧪 Develop and publish original research on gameplay psychology + Web3 economies
+- 📺 Produce a viral content series that blends AI, gaming lore, and comedy
+- 🤝 Form strategic partnerships with leading studios, platforms, or protocols
+- 📚 Mentor upcoming devs and creators through workshops, cohorts, or content
 - 📈 Grow Posse Studios into the next great digital entertainment platform

 ---